5 Pro Tips To Get Your Film Selected For A Film Festival

 Get us interested and get on with it.
 Credits at the beginning are nothing more than ego-tripping.

-3. Make Your Closing Credits Short Because No one Cares.
+3. Make Your Closing Credits Short Because No One Cares.

 End credits no one cares

-Not content with listing everyone at the beginning, filmmakers then do three (3) minutes of credits at the end.
+Not content with listing everyone at the beginning, filmmakers do three (3) minutes of credits at the end.

-So make your end credits short!
+So, make your end credits short!

 Remember that only the cast and crew have an interest in them.